Northern Virginia Chair in Local Government; Professor of Public Policy; Director, Center for Regional Analysis

-Terry L. Clower is Northern Virginia Chair and Professor of Public Policy at George Mason University.
-He is also director of GMU’s Center for Regional Analysis.
-The Center provides economic and public policy research services to sponsors in the private, non-profit and public sectors.
-Prior to joining GMU, he was director for the Center for Economic Development and Research at the University of North Texas.
-Dr. Clower also spent 10 years employed in private industry in logistics and transportation management positions.
+Terry L. Clower is Northern Virginia Chair and professor of public policy in the Schar School of Policy and Government at George Mason University.
+He is also director of Mason's Center for Regional Analysis.
+The Center provides economic and public policy research services to sponsors in the private, nonprofit, and public sectors.
+Prior to joining Mason, Clower was director for the Center for Economic Development and Research at the University of North Texas.
+He also spent 10 years employed in private industry in logistics and transportation management positions.

-Dr. Clower received a B.S. in Marine Transportation from Texas A&M University in 1982, a M.S. in Applied Economics from the University of North Texas in 1992 and a Ph.D. in Information Sciences from the University of North Texas in 1997 specializing in information policy issues and the use of information resources.
+Clower received a BS in marine transportation from Texas A&M University in 1982, a MS in applied economics from the University of North Texas in 1992, and a PhD in information sciences from the University of North Texas in 1997, specializing in information policy issues and the use of information resources.

 Areas of Research